PelionIoT/connected-lights-cloud/docs/6_cloud-api.md

 ## Obtaining an access key

-To talk to the API we need to obtain an API key.
+To talk to the API we need to get an API key.
 This key is used to authenticate with the API.
 To create a new access key, go to the [Key management](https://portal.mbedcloud.com/access/keys) page in the mbed Cloud Portal.

 Click *Create API Key* to create a new API key, and give it a descriptive name.